Why it matters

 - Editorial coverage in authoritative sources — when LLMs cite your brand from a high-authority source, you tend to appear earlier in the response

-- Content specificity — brand content that directly answers the query (comparison pages, feature breakdowns) gets surfaced earlier than generic marketing pages
+- Content specificity — brand content that directly answers the prompt (comparison pages, feature breakdowns) gets surfaced earlier than generic marketing pages

 - Recency — recent content and recent mentions in fresh training data tend to appear in earlier positions